Be1thaz0r/HoBHIS/README.md

 	cd HoBHIS/ns-3/
 	./waf configure --enable-examples --disable-python
 	./waf

+If the compilation fails due to warnings, please remove the option [-Werror] from waf-tools/cflags.py

 If the module ndnSIM is not built check for the paths to the boost libraries.
 This issue typically occurs on Debian 64 since waf is unable to locate them.